THE SHE WOLF

 Manny’s ears perked up.
 For the first time an appraiser had shown interest in the painting.
 His heart sang with hope.

 ‘There is a powerful reference here to symbolism cross-referenced with Roman mythology,’ Mr Abrams said as he inspected the painting.

 ‘There is?’
-Manny quipped in surprise.
+Manny quipped in surprise and peered closely at the painting.
 Then, realizing his mistake he bit his tongue and added, ‘Oh, yes…yes, there is.
 Only a true patron of art can understand the significance.
 I must say, quite an eye for art you have Mr Abrams.’

 Mr Abrams preened at the generous praise.
 He continued to mumble as he studied the painting in detail.
 The words were all gobbledegook to Manny but he nodded and agreed with the gentleman on cue.
 Any punter worth his salt knows that when your horse is in its final winning stretch, you do not jinx the odds.

 The appraisal complete, Mr Abrams looked Manny squarely in the eyes and said, ‘I’ll purchase this painting for MoMA.
 But, I am afraid that since the artist is new, all I can give you is a sum of three pounds for it.
 Take it or leave it.’

 Expressions of dismay and disappointment danced on Manny’s pale face.
 His jaw hurt as visions of what more the thugs would do to him loomed before his eyes.
 But, the gambler that he was, he knew when his odds were beaten.
 Reluctantly, he nodded and accepted.